da0p/GithubPage/_posts/2025-05-16-Linux_Interprocess_Communication.md

   read the message, and the registered process will remain registered
 - A process can explicitly deregister itself as the target for message notification by calling _mq\_notify()_ with a _notification_ argument of NULL

+## POSIX Semaphores

+Two types of POSIX semaphores:

+- _Named semaphores:_ This type of semaphore has a name.
+By calling _sem\_open()_ with the same name, unrelated processes can access the same semaphore
+- _Unnamed semaphores:_ This type of semaphore doesn't have a name; instead, it resides at an agreed-upon location in memory.
+Unnamed semaphores can be shared between processes or between a group of threads.
+When shared between processes, the semaphore must reside in a region of shared memory.
+When shared between threads, the semaphore may reside in an area of memory shared by the threads (e.g., on the heap or in a global variable)

+### Named Semaphores

+The following functions are needed to work with a named semaphore:

+- The _sem\_open()_ function opens or creates a semaphore, initializes the semaphore if it is created by the call, and returns a handle for use in later calls
+- The _sem\_post(sem)_ and _sem\_wait(sem)_ functions respectively increment and decrement a semaphore's value
+- The _sem\_getvalue()_ function retrieves a semaphore's current value
+- The _sem\_close()_ function removes the calling process's association with a semaphore that it previously opened
+- The _sem\_unlink()_ function removes a semaphore name and marks the semaphore for deletion when all processes have closed it

+### Unnamed Semaphores

+Unnamed semaphores (also known as _memory\-based semaphores_) are variables of type _sem\_t_ that are stored in memory allocated by the application.
+The semaphore is made available to the processes or threads that use it by placing it in an area of memory that they share

+Operations on unnamed semaphores use the same functions (_sem\_wait()_, _sem\_post()_, _sem\_getvalue()_, and so on) that are used to operate on named semaphores.
+In addition, two further functions are required:

+- The _sem\_init()_ function initializes a semaphore and informs the system of whether the semaphore will be shared between processes or between the threads of a single process
+- The _sem\_destroy(sem)_ function destroys a semaphore

+Unamed semaphore that is usually used when

+- Shared between threads, there is no need for a name
+- Shared between related processes (e.g. parent and child)